 Frequently Asked Questions

-What's the most important pickleball power technique to learn first?
+What's the most important pickleball technique to learn first?

 Start with weight transfer.
-This is the foundation that makes everything else work.
-Once you understand how to load power from your legs and hips, the other techniques become much easier to implement.
-It's also the technique that gives you the biggest immediate improvement in pace.
+This is the foundation that makes every other pickleball technique work.
+Once you understand how to load power from your legs and hips, the other mechanics become much easier to implement and you'll see the biggest immediate improvement in pace.

 Can beginners use the wrist snap technique?